This Step: Get a Learner Permit

 D) Apply for Your Instruction Permit at the Deputy Registrar

-Once you pass both tests at the DX, go to your local Ohio Deputy Registrar License Agency to apply for your Temporary Instruction Permit Identification Card.
-Bring all the above documents with you, and be prepared to pay your permit fees.
+Once you pass both tests at the DX, go to your local Ohio Deputy Registrar License Agency to apply for your Temporary Instruction Permit Identification Card (TIPIC).
+Bring all the above documents with you, and be prepared to pay your pay the $22 TIPIC Packet fee.

-If you are younger than 18, you must be accompanied by your parent or legal guardian to co-sign your temporary permit application.
+If you are 18 years old, you must be accompanied by your parent or legal guardian to co-sign your temporary permit application.
 If you have neither, get a responsible person to come with you who is willing to assume the obligations imposed under the Ohio Administrative Code.
 Your co-signer must also present two verification documents of identification.